 Non standard measurement with blocks

-Educating Parents About Non Standard Measurement
+Educating Parents About Non-Standard Measurement

 So you may be wondering, and so may your parents & your students…Why are students made to measure objects using hand-spans, popsticks, string, anything but a ruler?

-Using Non standard measurement (direct measurement) helps students to understand the measuring process.
+Using Non-standard measurement (direct measurement) helps students to understand the measuring process.
 Lessons and activities that let kids learn to measure using non-standard measurement tools, (popsticks, uni fixcubes or marbles) allow them to focus on how to measure and find out which object is heavier, lighter, longer, shorter etc. without reading scales on standard measuring tools.

-Planning Non Standard Measurement Lessons
+Planning Non-Standard Measurement Lessons

 • length